isambard-sc/brics-zenith-client/README.md

 - kubectl: Required to interact with the K3s cluster.

+- helm: Required to deploy the Helm chart to the K3s cluster.

 - jq: Required for parsing JSON files within the scripts.

 ## Prepare Configuration